tdeekens/promster/readme.md

 - `labels`: an `Array<String>` of custom labels to be configured both on all metrics mentioned above
 - `metricPrefix`: a prefix applied to all metrics.
 The prom-client's default metrics and the request metrics
 - `metricTypes`: an `Array<String>` containing one of `histogram`, `summary` or both
-- `metricNames`: an object containing custom names for one or all metrics with keys of `up, countOfGcs, durationOfGc, reclaimedInGc, httpRequestDurationPerPercentileInMilliseconds, httpRequestDurationInMilliseconds, httpRequestDurationPerPercentileInSeconds, httpRequestDurationInSeconds`
+- `metricNames`: an object containing custom names for one or all metrics with keys of `up, countOfGcs, durationOfGc, reclaimedInGc, httpRequestDurationPerPercentileInSeconds, httpRequestDurationInSeconds`
-  - Note that each value can be an `Array<String>` so `httpRequestDurationInMilliseconds: ['deprecated_name', 'next_name']` which helps when migrated metrics without having gaps in their intake.
+  - Note that each value can be an `Array<String>` so `httpRequestDurationInSeconds: ['deprecated_name', 'next_name']` which helps when migrated metrics without having gaps in their intake.
 In such a case `deprecated_name` would be removed after e.g. Recording Rules and dashboards have been adjusted to use `next_name`.
 During the transition each metric will be captured/recorded twice.
 - `getLabelValues`: a function receiving `req` and `res` on reach request.
 It has to return an object with keys of the configured `labels` above and the respective values
 - `normalizePath`: a function called on each request to normalize the request's path.
 Invoked with `(path: string, { request, response })`
 - `normalizeStatusCode`: a function called on each request to normalize the respond's status code (e.g. to get 2xx, 5xx codes instead of detailed ones).
 Invoked with `(statusCode: number, { request, response })`